Presidency of Nicolás Maduro: Iran

+Since 2020, during the fuel crisis in Venezuela, the government resorted to importing oil and refining supplies from Iran.
+Through an agreement, Maduro's government handed over the El Palito Refinery to Iran for the maintenance and restoration of production at the plant in May 2022.
+In June of that year, Nicolás Maduro and Ebrahim Raisi signed a 20-year cooperation agreement between Venezuela and Iran.
+At the end of July, it was reported that the government ceded one million hectares of arable land to the Iranian government.
+According to the constitution, this decision could not be implemented without consulting the population, in accordance with Article 13.

+Iranian foreign minister Nasser Kanaani recognised Nicolás Maduro as the winner following the 2024 presidential elections, congratulating him.

-Israel and Palestina
+Israel and Palestine

-In the Israeli–Palestinian conflict, Maduro has frequently supported the Palestinian cause in international forums including his stance that his country recognizes Jerusalem as the eternal capital of Palestine after the US embassy move to Jerusalem which he called an "extremist decision" that lacks legal validity and violates international law.
+In the Israeli–Palestinian conflict, Maduro frequently supported the Palestinian cause in international forums including his stance that his country recognizes Jerusalem as the eternal capital of Palestine after the US embassy move to Jerusalem which he called an "extremist decision" that lacks legal validity and violates international law.
 In January 2019, Maduro reaffirms the unconditional support for the struggle of the Palestinians in defense of their sovereignty in accordance with the principles of the Charter of the United Nations and international law.